 The Keybee project is slowing down because we did not recieved any investment.
 The development of a full working mobile app is hard and without funds is extremly hard.
-Currently the founder has found an Android developer who believes in the project and can make the app better and better.
-So the founder and the developer are working together to release the apps as soon as possible.
-Keep updated.
+Currently we are trying to improve the app and make it better in the limit of our time and financial availability, always looking for people who want to join this project.

 Keybee is the new keyboard layout designed specifically for touchscreen devices (smartphones, tablets, tablet phones, pda, smartwatches, car navigators, cash machines, etc).
 The name Keybee comes from the composition of the words Keyboard and Bee that together symbolize the essence of the project.
 Keybee wants to fill a gap that has lasted for 150 years and give to the touchscreens a layout designed only for them.
 Innovate means to improve the needs of the community and Keybee, solving a basic problem of the interaction between man and machine and reaching billion of users in every place, of every ages and languages, represents a real innovation.